 Inducers of CYP3A4 (e.g. rifampicin, phenytoin, carbamazepine, St Johns Wort): avoid co-administration as these may reduce exposure to sunitinib.
+If unable to avoid co-administration, the dose of sunitinib may need to be increased in 12.5mg steps up to a maximum of 62.5mg per day.

 Coumarin anticoagulants, e.g. Warfarin: Avoid if possible as may cause elevation and fluctuation in INR.
-Consider switching to low molecular weight heparin.
+Consider switching to low molecular weight heparin or DOAC.